jhc13/taggui/README.md

 - Keyboard-friendly interface for fast tagging
 - Tag autocomplete based on your own most-used tags
 - Integrated Stable Diffusion token counter
-- Automatic caption generation with models including CogVLM, LLaVA, and many more
+- Automatic caption and tag generation with models including CogVLM, LLaVA, WD Tagger, and many more
 - Option to load auto-captioning models in 4-bit for reduced VRAM usage
 - Batch tag operations for renaming, deleting, and sorting tags
 - Advanced image list filtering